vshah24/Data-Warehouse-with-AWS/README.md

 ## Overview
 A startup **Sparkify** (music streaming company) has grown their user base and song database and want to move their processes and data from on-premise onto cloud.
 In this project we will use two Amazon web services `S3 (data storage)` and `Redshift (data warehouse)`.

-As a data engineer we will build an ETL pipeline that extracts data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to analyze the user behaviour.
+As a data engineer we will build an ETL pipeline(Extract, Transform, Load) to create Database and tables in AWS Redshift Cluster.We will extract data in json files format from s3 bucket, process and transform the data and load the data to AWS Redshift DB as a set of dimensional tables for their analytics team to analyze the user behaviour.

 ## Data
-The data is on Amazon s3 bucket located at `s3://udacity-dend/log_data` and `s3://udacity-dend/song_data` containing log data and songs data respectively.
+The data is located in Amazon s3 bucket located at `s3://udacity-dend/log_data` and `s3://udacity-dend/song_data` containing log data and songs data respectively.